 Burned Area Rehabilitation efforts are non-emergency projects undertaken to repair or improve fire-damaged lands that are unlikely to recover to management-approved conditions; or to repair or replace minor assets damaged by fire.
 BAR is applicable on Federal and Federal Indian Trust lands (including Native Allotments).
 Jurisdictional Agencies are responsible for planning and implementing post fire assessments and BAR projects per agency policy and funding.

 DOI BAR can occur within 5 years plus 21 days of wildfire ignition.
-Although ES and BAR are separate programs with different funding mechanisms, ES and BAR treatments may be described in a single BAER plan.
 Funding for BAR is divided among the DOI Bureaus based on the rolling 5-year average number of acres burned by wildfire in the US exclusive of Alaska.
 Each bureau submits projects through the National Fire Plan Operations and Reporting System (NFPORS) and prioritizes them within the bureau.
+Although ES and BAR are separate programs with different funding mechanisms, ES and BAR treatments may be described in a single BAER plan or a separate BAR plan may be developed.

-USFS BAR efforts can be undertaken within 3 years of a wildfire, but there is no special funding allocation and BAR is financed using regular agency appropriations.
+BAR treatments for USFS can be undertaken within 3 years of a wildfire and are documented in a BAER Plan, but funding is financed using regular agency appropriations.

 Restoration

 Restoration is the continuation of rehabilitation activities beyond the initial 3 or 5 years specified by BAR or the repair or replacement of major facilities damaged by the fire.
 Restoration is financed using non-emergency funding.
 Jurisdictional Agencies are responsible for planning and implementing restoration projects per agency policy and funding.